-As James begins to wrap up his letter, he circles back to the subject of endurance that he began with.
-In chapter one, James spoke about the necessity of enduring trials and how we grow through them.
-In chapter five he talks about enduring harsh treatment and persecution.
+As James begins to wrap up his letter, he circles back to the subject of endurance he started with; in chapter one, James spoke about the necessity of enduring trials and how we grow through them.
+In chapter five, he talks about enduring harsh treatment and persecution.
 In the Church today, there is much emphasis on the blessing of God and very little about enduring hardship as a good soldier of Jesus Christ, as Paul wrote to Timothy.
-Patience and endurance is a popular theme throughout the Old and New Testaments and James takes up the theme as well.
+Patience and endurance are repeated subjects throughout the Old and New Testaments, and James also takes up the theme.

-The word patience in verse seven is the Greek word, makrothumeo, which means to be long-tempered and to patiently endure difficult people.
-For how long we ask?
+The word patience in verse seven is the Greek word makrothumeo, which means to be long-tempered and to endure difficult people patiently.
+For how long, we ask?
 Till the coming of the Lord.
 That reminds me of when Peter asked the Lord if he should forgive his enemy seven times.
-He probably thought he was being generous by saying seven times, but Jesus responded, no, seventy times seven.
-The number wasn’t Jesus’s point, His point was that we should walk in an attitude of forgiveness.
+He probably thought he was generous by saying seven times, but Jesus responded, no, seventy times seven.
+The number wasn’t Jesus’s point; His point was that we should walk in an attitude of forgiveness.
 And just as we forgive people, we should endure difficult people; still being kind to them, being thoughtful, and holding our tongue, which takes back to the lesson on the tongue from chapter three.

-When I was a kid, I got so tired of hearing preachers talk about the coming of the Lord, ironically, I enjoyed watching all the Cloud Ten Productions end times movies.
-As a kid, I just thought, He hasn’t come yet, you people have been talking about this forever.
-But now that I have some years behind me, I understand all the “hype”, they were anticipating the Lord’s coming, they were looking forward to the day He split the eastern sky (insert other dramatic lines in a preachers voice).
-Some people said it was an escapism mentality, and for some it might have been, but Thessalonians tells us to encourage each other with talk of the coming of the Lord.
-It’s the coming of the Lord that is our hope, the coming of the Lord is what will take us home, we after all, are only pilgrims in a strange land.
-When we think of the coming of the Lord, it reminds us that this isn’t our home, and that should help us keep things in perspective.
+When I was a kid, I got so tired of hearing preachers talk about the coming of the Lord; ironically, I enjoyed watching all the Cloud Ten Productions end-times movies.
+As a kid, I just thought, He hasn’t come yet; you people have been talking about this forever.
+But now that I have some years behind me, I understand all the “hype”; they were anticipating the Lord’s coming and looking forward to the day He split the eastern sky (insert other dramatic lines in a preacher’s voice).
+Some people said it was an escapism mentality, and for some, it might have been, but Thessalonians tells us to encourage each other with talk of the coming of the Lord.
+It’s the coming of the Lord that is our hope; the appearing of the Lord is what will take us home; after all, we are only pilgrims in a strange land.
+So when we think of the coming of the Lord, it reminds us that this isn’t our home, and that should help us keep things in perspective.

-We read in Hebrews eleven of all those who held on to the promise of the coming Messiah who never saw it, I may not see the coming of the Lord but I have a promise that Heaven will be my home.
-James encourages us to take our Old Testament as heroes and examples of patience and perseverance, we should do just that, in all we go through, we should be mindful of the coming of the Lord.
+We read in Hebrews eleven of all those who held on to the promise of the coming Messiah who never saw it, I may not see the coming of the Lord, but I have an assurance that Heaven will be my home.
+James encourages us to take our Old Testament as heroes and examples of patience and perseverance; we should do just that, in all, we go through, we should be mindful of the coming of the Lord.

-But above all, James says, our yes should be yes, and our no should be no. The first few times I read that, I was confused, that seemed to come out of nowhere.
+But above all, James says, our yes should be yes, and our no should be no. The first few times I read that, I was confused; that seemed to come out of nowhere.
 But in reality, our speech is another theme throughout the letter.
-James simply reiterated Jesus’s words about forbidding oaths from the Sermon on the Mount.
-The Jews in that day would swear by Heaven, the altar, anything but God’s name, because when they did that, they were intending to break their oath.
+James reiterated Jesus’s words about forbidding oaths from the Sermon on the Mount.
+The Jews of that day would swear by Heaven, the altar, anything but God’s name because they intended to break their oath when they did that.
 As Christians, people should be able to count on our words.
-As Christians we should be honest people, and we should endure difficult people because we anticipate the coming of the Lord and are prepared to receive our rewards.
+As Christians, we should be honest people, and we should endure difficult people because we anticipate the coming of the Lord and are prepared to receive our rewards.